perisdevs/monster-hunter-rise-wiki-scraper/README.md

 # How to use

-Run the program by running `node index` in the root foler.
+Run the program by running `npm start` in the root foler.
 The scraped data will be saved in the root folder as JSON files.